 Lima’s population is now estimated at 9,751,717 inhabitants by 2021, including Lima Metropolitana and districts.
 The population density is 3000 people per kilometer or more than 7000 people per mile.
-This represents almost 30 percent of all the population in Peru.
+This equates to nearly 30% of the Peruvian population.

 What is Lima’s predominant religion?

-The dominant religion is Christianity; however, Peru is traditionally related to religious fusion, originating from Catholicism and the ancient Inca religion after the Spanish conquest.
-It is also becoming common Judaism, Buddhism, Hinduism, and Islam due to immigration in the last years.
+The dominant religion is Christianity.
+However, Peru is traditionally related to religious fusion, originating from Catholicism and the ancient Inca religion after the Spanish conquest.
+It is also becoming common for Judaism, Buddhism, Hinduism, and Islam due to immigration in recent years.

-Although Lima is located in the tropics and desert, the climate is mild due to its proximity to the Pacific Ocean.
+Even though Lima is in the tropics and a desert, it has a mild climate because it is close to the Pacific Ocean.

 May and November are transition months where we see sudden changes in the weather.